 - Mr David Knight, Director, CSU Study Centres

-- Mrs Trisha Mok, Senior In-House Counsel
+- Ms Trisha Mok, Senior In-House Counsel and Company Secretary, ANZ

-- Emeritus Professor Elizabeth More AM
+- Emeritus Professor Elizabeth More AM Chief Academic Officer

-- Ms. Ramona Roach, Head of Governance, Quality & Compliance
+- Ms. Ramona Roach, Head of Governance, Quality & Compliance ANZ

 - Ms Daniella Storm, Sales Director – Australia & New Zealand.